aliakseiz/stopwatch/README.md

 Click primary button to start/pause the watch, secondary to reset it.

-Automatically pauses when the screen is locked.
+Automatically pauses when the screen is locked and resumes on unlock.

+Preserves the state, if paused manually.

 ![demo](https://raw.githubusercontent.com/aliakseiz/stopwatch/main/demo.gif)